arielchuri/forglory/forglory.md

 | 13 |        |    |    |    | 99 | 99 | 97 | 95 | 91 | 86 | 79  | 72  | 63  | 54  | 44  | 35  | 27  | 20  |
 | 14 |        |    |    |    |    | 99 | 98 | 96 | 94 | 90 | 85  | 79  | 71  | 62  | 53  | 44  | 36  | 28  |

+# Stunts

+Stunts are the way you describe the actions your character takes.
+There are three levels of stunts and each one adds another die to your roll.
+Level 1 stunts simply describe your action in a cool way.
+Level two stunts incorporate the story, the environment, or one of the character's doom.
+Level 3 stunts are determined by the judge at the time.

+- *I attack with my sword*.
+0 dice.
+- *I slash at the monster's neck*. +1 die.
+- *I fling some of the swamp muck into the creatures eyes before driving my sword in*. +2 dice.
+- Something so cool that it belies an example. +3 dice.

+Co-operative stunts are when you include another PC in your stunt.
+The included PC may loan the player dice of the appropriate attribute for this action.
+They cannot use those dice on their next turn.

 # Characters
 # Stats
 ## Strength Dice